markop404/erratum/README.md

 # Erratum

-A fork of the [Typo](https://github.com/tomfran/typo) ([Hugo](https://gohugo.io)) theme, optimized for the needs of my personal website on [markopejic.com](https://markopejic.com).
-However, it does aim to be compatible (for the most part) with the upstream theme.
-Changes from upstream are listed below.
-If you end up liking them, feel free to use this theme for your own website.
+A fork of the [Typo](https://github.com/tomfran/typo) ([Hugo](https://gohugo.io)) theme made for my personal website on [markopejic.com](https://markopejic.com).
+Most of the modifications (listed below) remain compatible with the upstream theme.
+So if you end up liking the changes made in this fork, feel free to use it for your own websites.

 ## Changes